evidentlyai/evidently/docs/book/reference/all-metrics.md

 | **ConflictPredictionMetric()** <br><br> Dataset-level.<br><br>Calculates the number of instances where the model returns a different output for an identical input.
 Can be a signal of low-quality model or data errors.| **Required:**<br>n/a<br><br>**Optional:**<br>n/a |
 | **ConflictTargetMetric()** <br><br> Dataset-level.<br><br>Calculates the number of instances where there is a different target value or label for an identical input.
 Can be a signal of a labeling or data error.| **Required:**<br>n/a<br><br>**Optional:**<br>n/a |

 **Defaults for Missing Values**.
-The metrics that calculate the number or share of missing values detect four types of the values by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
-You can also pass a custom missing values as a parameter and specify if you want to replace the default list.
+The metrics that calculate the number or share of missing values detect four types of missing values by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
+You can also pass custom missing values as a parameter and specify if you want to replace the default list.
 Example:

 ```python
 DatasetMissingValuesMetric(missing_values=["", 0, "n/a", -9999, None], replace=True)